 Studies have shown that the diagnostic accuracy of COG-TB in detecting clinically significant prostate cancer (csPCa) is comparable to that of advanced MRI-guided biopsy techniques, such as MRI-TB and FUS-TB7,10.
 This comparable efficacy underscores COG-TB as a viable alternative, especially in settings with limited access to specialized equipment.
 Despite its simplicity, however, COG-TB remains dependent on the operator’s experience.
 Traditional cognitive fusion methods often rely on anatomical landmarks, such as cysts, benign prostatic hyperplasia nodules, or calcifications, to position lesions8,11–15.
 However, research indicates that approximately 50% of prostate cancer lesions do not exhibit typical hypoechoic characteristics on TRUS, with some patients lacking distinct anatomical markers16.
 This variability, coupled with the operator’s reliance on spatial awareness, limits the reproducibility and scalability of COG-TB.

 In this improved transperineal cognitive fusion biopsy method, lesion localization is parameterized using three key metrics of mpMR images: rotation angle (α), distance from the rectal serosa (X), and distance from the prostate apex (Y).
-Using T2WI sequences from MR images, the rectal center is defined as the axis of rotation, and the prostate is segmented into planes to determine the lesion's location and measure the α, X, and Y values.
+Using T2WI sequences from MR images, the vertex of the α angle is defined as the axis of rotation, and the prostate is segmented into planes to determine the lesion's location and measure the α, X, and Y values.
 These parameters are then applied under TRUS guidance for precise lesion targeting.
-The application of these three parameters is similar to rotating the TRUS probe in the rectum around the rectal midpoint.
+The application of these three parameters is similar to rotating the TRUS probe in the rectum.
 Using T2WI, the prostate is divided into fan-shaped sectors, allowing for the identification of the lesion’s plane.
 Both MRI and TRUS use the body’s midline as a reference for the α angle, which corrects for any positional discrepancies between the two imaging modalities.

 The parameters X and Y are crucial for determining the location and depth of needle insertion.
 The X value measured on the T2WI plane represents the distance from the lesion center to the rectal serosal surface.
 The distance from the lesion center to the prostate base was not measured, as the ultrasound screen’s guideline effectively guides the biopsy needle.
 The rectal serosal surface is close to the zero marker on the guideline, which provides an easy and accurate reference for determining the X and Y values.
 Unlike traditional cognitive fusion, this approach does not position lesions based on the internal anatomical landmarks of the prostate.
 In most cases, the ultrasound images do not need to be frozen to perform these measurements.
 Positioning lesions by mpMRI parameters ensures that this method can be applied to a broad range of patients with high reproducibility and a short learning curve, enabling novice operators to achieve high accuracy after training on approximately 10 cases.